-In conclusion, it can be said that the price of a product will affect the profit of organizations, either positively or negatively, depending on how the price is fixed.
-A good product pricing will affect the profit of the organization positively, and thus when pricing is not effectively fixed, it will impair the profit of the organization.
-The following are some of the recommendations proffered by the researcher: The Nigerian Government should help the small and medium enterprises in providing advisory services, which will also improve their level of productivity and the nation at large, Small and Medium enterprises in Nigeria should take time out to conduct market research, because this is a toll that can be used for effective pricing, The organizational objective should be visited when making pricing policy, Management of small and medium enterprises should always have adequate information about the cost of production before changing price, The reaction of customers should be considered when fixing and after any significant change in the price of a product, Other methods of changing price, like reduction in quantity and quality, introduction of new products, etc. should be adopted by the managers of small and medium enterprises in Nigeria, and small and medium enterprises should employ the service of price experts when making pricing decisions.
+The following are some of the recommendations proffered by the researcher:

+- the Nigerian Government should help the small and medium enterprises in providing advisory services, which will also improve their level of productivity the nation at large; - small and medium enterprises in Nigeria should take time out to conduct market research, because this is a toll that can be used for effective pricing; - the organizational objective should be visited when making pricing policy; - the reaction of customers should be considered when fixing and after any significant change in the price of a product; - other methods of changing price, like reduction in quantity and quality, introduction of new products, etc. should be adopted by the managers of small and medium enterprises in Nigeria; - small and medium enterprises should employ the service of price experts when making pricing decisions.